ncatlab/nlab-content/pages/3/9/6/1/21693/content.md

 1. The 3-theory of cartesian monoidal 2-categories (or cartesian 2-multicategories).
 Syntactically, this corresponds to "simple type (2-)theories" with judgments such as $x:A, y:B, z:C \vdash d:D$ with a finite list of types to the left but exactly one type to the right, and no dependent types ([LSR 17](#LSR17)).

 1. The 3-theory of first-order logic.
 Syntactically, this corresponds to type 2-theories with one layer of dependency: there is one layer of types which cannot depend on anything, and then there is a second layer of types (“propositions” in the logical reading) which can depend on types in the first layer, but not on each other.
 2-theories here are for hyperdoctrines and indexed monoidal categories, and include (typed) first-order classical logic, first-order intuitionistic logic, first-order linear logic, the type theory of indexed monoidal categories, first-order modal logic, etc. Semantic 2-theories in this 3-theory should be a sort of “2-hyperdoctrine”.
+A [[higher-order logic]] is a 2-theory which adds rules specifying a universe of propositions.

 1. The 3-theory that corresponds syntactically to "dependent type (2-)theories" with judgments such as $x:A, y:B(x), z:C(x, y) \vdash d:D(x, y, z)$.
 The semantic version of this should be some kind of "comprehension 2-category" ([Shulman 18b](#Shulman18b)). [[Homotopy type theory]] is a 2-theory defined in this 3-theory.